Skip to main content

 About

-World of Sea Battle is a multiplayer role playing game.
+World of Sea Battle is a single player and multiplayer open world role playing game with a historical theme.
 It was developed by Thera Interactive and was released on October 21, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews